marksherriff/uvacs-advising/bscs.md

 ## Capstone Information

 The BSCS Capstone is seperate but related to the SEAS Senior Thesis requirement for graduation.
 As a part of the SEAS Senior Thesis, students will take STS 4500 and STS 4600 during their last two semesters at UVA.
-Through these courses, students will create a Senior Thesis Portfolio accordoing to the [SEAS Thesis Portfolio Guide](https://guides.lib.virginia.edu/seasthesis).
+Through these courses, students will create a Senior Thesis Portfolio according to the [SEAS Thesis Portfolio Guide](https://guides.lib.virginia.edu/seasthesis).
 The Portfolio contains several parts, most of which will be done through the STS courses.

 However, the part that intersects with the CS Capstone is the "Technical Report."